VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 in the `ActivatedRoute` service.
 You injected that service in the constructor of the `HeroDetailComponent`.

-This time you'll be navigating in the opposite direction, from the `HeroDetailComponent` to the `HeroListComponent`.
+This time you will be navigating in the opposite direction, from the `HeroDetailComponent` to the `HeroListComponent`.

 First, extend the router import statement to include the `ActivatedRoute` service symbol: